vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/4_ABHASAVADA_AS_THE_BASIS_OF_THE_TRIKA_THEORY_OF_KNOWLEDGE.md

 It has, as already pointed out, two aspects, the permanent and the transitory.
 The consciousness, with the beginningless impurities (malas) and six covers, (kañcukas), which is free from association with body and vital air and is capable of retaining the effects of the external stimuli, received at the time of perception, represents the permanent aspect of the individual consciousness.
 It is a determinateTHE BASIS OF THE TRIKA THEORY OF KNOWLEDGE 259

-consciousness inasmuch as it is limited, though the limitation is not of any particular kind and, therefore, may be said to be as imaginary as describing a bare piece of land as a place without jar (śünyam bhūtalam ghațābhāvah).
+consciousness inasmuch as it is limited, though the limitation is not of any particular kind and, therefore, may be said to be as imaginary as describing a bare piece of land as a place without jar (śünyam bhūtalam ghaṭābhāvah).

 This limited consciousness momentarily identifies itself at one time with body, as, for instance, when one has the consciousness "I am fat" at another with vital air as when one feels "I am strong" and at still another with Buddhi as at the time of determinate knowledge "I know this.”
 Even a lay man knows this identification to be momentary, for, the soul gets dissociated, as all know, from the body in the deep sleep state and from the vital air and the buddhi at the time of a fainting fit.
 Philosophically speaking, however, the dissociation of self from the object of identification is taking place literally every moment.
 For, according to the Trika, as according to the Bauddha, every object is momen tary and both the psychological and the physical activities presuppose the identification of the self with the momentary manifestation of the body and the mind.
 How can, therefore, the activity of either kind be possible unless the renewal of the identification be admitted to be taking place every moment ?
 Hence the self in its aspect of identification with body etc. is represented to be transitory.